BestTimesToVisit.com Logo

 packing

-Pack layers and waterproofs, no matter the season.
-Oxford's weather can be famously unpredictable, with sunshine one minute and a sudden shower the next.
-A comfortable pair of walking shoes is also essential, as you'll be doing a lot of exploring on foot.
+Pack layers and a waterproof jacket, no matter the season.
+Oxford weather can be notoriously unpredictable, with sunshine one minute and a downpour the next.
+Comfortable walking shoes are also a must – you'll be doing a lot of exploring on foot, often on cobblestone streets.

 safety